du82/unfathoming/content/blog/2024/the-tragedy-of-discord.md

 ## Centralization
 To the “server” operators out there; have you ever wondered what happens when Discord (the company) shuts down?
 You probably haven’t.
 Now, think about the millions of communities that rely on Discord as their only form of communication.

 Someday the company will fail.
-Nothing lasts forever{% callout "Except Facebook sadly.
+Nothing lasts forever{% sidenote "Except Facebook sadly.
 Facebook really needs to go the way of MySpace." %} when it does, your conversation histories and all of the data in your account will go with it.
 All those precious memories, gone with no way to recover them.

 ## Absolutely proprietary
 Despite the claims by the company that “Discord loves open-source” they in fact do not.
 Nothing about Discord is open source beyond some of the GPL licensed projects that they rely on for their own code.
 This doesn’t sound like a company that loves open source and wants to contribute back.
 This sounds like a company that loves open source because it makes their own development cheaper.